 - use mathematical understanding and language to ask and answer questions, talk about and discuss ideas and explain ways of working;

-- develop financial capability;
+- develop financial capability; and

 - use ICT to solve problems and/or present their work.